Provost’s Graduate Academic Engagement Fellowship at the Netter Center

 - Years 1 and 2: Participation in a faculty-student seminar on community-engaged research and teaching, a research fund for each Fellow of $5,000 over the two years, and support to attend as well as present at conferences.

 - Year 2: A full fellowship in which Fellows continue their studies and/or work on their dissertation.
+This fellowship should be treated like an external fellowship consistent with the practices of your graduate group.

 Graduate Academic Engagement Fellows may follow one of two tracks: